How sales tax works on Big Tickets

 (VA) Virginia

-If we are not facilitating payment for sales tax in the state in which your event is conducted, you will be required to remit and pay sales tax based on the state laws.
+If we do not facilitate payment for sales tax in the state where your event is conducted, you will be required to remit and pay sales tax according to state laws.
 Learn more about the laws in your state at https://taxcloud.com/state-guides.

 Where Big Tickets does not collect and remit sales tax